Memory Capacity of Recurrent Neural Networks with Matrix Representation: Background

-In this section, we define the recurrent dynamical system with matrix representations and then derive it's Fisher Memory Curve.
-We then define and derive the \textit{memory capacity} of matrix networks under certain constraints which further motivates the need of external memory augmentation.
+In this section, we define the recurrent dynamical system (that denotes a time-dependent evolution of states) with matrix representations and then derive its Fisher Memory Curve.
+We then define and derive the \textit{memory capacity} of matrix RNNs under certain constraints, which further motivates the need for external memory augmentation.

 We first study the following dynamical system